codsen/codsen/packages/string-find-heads-tails/readme.md

 There are few rules:

-* Each finding must be in sequence: heads - tails - heads - tails.
+* Each finding must be in sequence: _heads_ - _tails_ - _heads_ - _tails_.
-* When one heads is found, no new heads findings will be accepted into the results until there's a new _tails_ finding.
-Same goes the opposite way for tails.
+* When one _heads_ is found, no new heads findings will be accepted into the results until there's a new _tails_ finding.
+Same goes the opposite way, for _tails_.
-* Both heads and tails can be supplied either as a single string or array of strings.
+* Both _heads_ and _tails_ can be supplied either as a single string or array of strings.
 Findings are prioritised by their order in the array.

 **[⬆ &nbsp;back to top](#)**